ipns-link/specs/README.md

 ##### No need for domain names or DDNS.
 The OriginID is enough

 - Alice can simply export her libp2p-keypair into a file, copy the file to another machine and import the keypair there.
 She can then port her entire website to the new machine and expose its local server with `ipns-link`.
-Because she is using the same key-pair, her website can still be accessed using the same OriginID, although her website is now running on an entirely new machine with perhaps a new public IP address.
+Because she is using the same keypair, her website can still be accessed using the same OriginID, although her website is now running on an entirely new machine with perhaps a new public IP address.

 - Similarly, a dynamic public IP address doesn't cause any problem either.